 The freedom of being away and on holiday coupled with the need to alter our clothing to deal with the heat can often lead to some quite bold and exciting looks.

+A holiday to Turkey can be spent exploring the sites, enjoying the beautiful beaches, tasting the delicious cuisine and even taking part in adventure activities such as hiking, biking and windsurfing.
+However, spending time exploring the local shops is a great way to get in touch with the local culture and discover fashion inspiration to bring back home with you.
 In the shops and bazaars of Turkey you will be able to find a great many great fabrics should you wish to try to make something when you get back home.
 You will also have the opportunity to buy clothing that is a little different to what you are used to.

 Embracing something different will help to refresh your ideas about fashion and style and will undoubtedly inspire your future outfit choices.